OWASP/www-chapter-porto/index.md

 ## Next event:

-Target date: Jan 15 2025.
-We are working towards cofirming this date soon.
+Target date: **Jan 15 2025**.
+We are working to confirm this date soon.
 Stay tuned.

 ## Participation